dave45678/Lesson15/IntroToSpringBoot/Lesson16.md

 ![](https://github.com/ajhenley/unofficialguides/blob/master/IntroToSpringBoot/img/Lesson16b.png )

 Notice that the navigation links and the copyright are the same on every page.
-If you change the contents of the navlinks div or the footer div and it will change on every page automatically.
+If you change the contents of the navlinks div or the footer div in the base.html template and it will change on every page automatically.